1 9 7 8 (UK)

-This picturesque hotch-potch of Arthurian legend, Celtic myth and Pagan iconography added a supernatural flavour to an otherwise typical BBC costume drama, mixing moody gothic romanticism with the trappings of sidewhiskers and stately homes.
+This picturesque but directionless hotch-potch of Arthurian legend, Celtic myth and Pagan iconography added a supernatural flavour to an otherwise typical BBC costume drama, mixing moody gothic romanticism with the trappings of sidewhiskers and stately homes.

-She becomes the gods’ agent to thwart occultist horse-whisperer Todman (David Haig) and his (frankly bonkers) plot to ride the ghostly white Moon Stallion to Tir Na Nog and claim eternal power.
+Diana is granted second sight by her namesake, Diana, the Moon Goddess, and becomes the gods’ agent to thwart occultist horse-whisperer Todman (David Haig) and his (frankly bonkers) plot to ride the ghostly white Moon Stallion to Tir Na Nog and claim eternal power.

 Like all supernatural fiction it’s hoary old nonsense but lovingly rendered.